Black Tile Grout

 We Have The Zero Residue® Clean You Are Looking For!

-The Zerorez® patented cleaning system uses Powered Water® at a high, but safe, pressure to remove soil and restore the color of your grout.
+The Zerorez® patented cleaning system uses Zr Water® at a high, but safe, pressure to remove soil and restore the color of your grout.
 Our Zero Residue® technology will remove soil build up in the blackened grout, bringing your tile and stone to "like new" appearance.

 When floors are Zerorezified® and then sealed with our proprietary surface sealer* there is an invisible barrier created that can block stain penetrations and leave your floors easier to clean and maintain.